Code-the-Dream-School/node-v3/assignments/rubric.md

 ## Submit Your Recording

-Once you have recorded your presentation, please **[USE THIS LINK TO SUBMIT YOUR RECORDING OF YOUR FINAL PROJECT PRESENTATION](https://airtable.com/appoSRJMlXH9KvE6w/shrzPnfo6Iy86iETq)**
+Once you have recorded your presentation, please **[USE YOUR USUAL ASSIGNMENT SUBMISSION FORM LINK TO SUBMIT YOUR RECORDING OF YOUR FINAL PROJECT PRESENTATION](https://airtable.com/appoSRJMlXH9KvE6w/shrzPnfo6Iy86iETq)** - there will be additional fields to complete at the bottom of your usual form.

 You can watch a video on how to submit your recording [by clicking this link](https://youtu.be/bKPglZS2UTU)